Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Hawaii

-You’ll get to find both traditional (hula kahiko) and modern (hula auana) styles of hula dance.
+You’ll get to find both traditional (hula kahiko) and modern (hula auana) styles of the Hawaiian hula dance.

 Image of hula dancers on Kauai using split bamboo hula implements.